CommonGarden/Grow-IoT/README.md

 * Updating properties
 * Calling methods
 * Emiting events for either of the above

-NOTE: Grow.js, will be changing soon.
-See Thing.js for all the funtionality this provides

 You create a thing by passing in an object.
 ```javascript